bitrise-io/bitrise-workflow-editor/README.md

 ### Run client tests

-Use `yarn test` for a single run or `yarn test-watch` for a continous test execution. __Note__ the latter option might have some delays since middleman needs to compile assets upon every change before karma runner kicks in.
+Use `npm test` for a single run or `npm run test-watch` for a continous test execution. __Note__ the latter option might have some delays since middleman needs to compile assets upon every change before karma runner kicks in.

 ## New version release